University of Massachusetts Dartmouth: Athletics

 UMass Dartmouth athletic teams, known by their nickname, the Corsairs, compete in a variety of sports.
 Men and women compete in NCAA Division III.
 The men's sports include baseball, basketball, cross country, football, ice hockey, soccer, and track and field.
-The women's sports are basketball, cross country, field hockey, lacrosse, soccer, softball, track and field, and volleyball.
+The women's sports are basketball, cross country, field hockey, lacrosse, soccer, swimming, softball, tennis, track and field, and volleyball.
 Most of the teams compete in the Little East Conference, while the men's ice hockey and football teams compete in the Massachusetts State Collegiate Athletic Conference.

-In the midst of the Coronavirus Pandemic, UMass Dartmouth cut 8 athletic teams to redirect funding into the remaining 17 other programs.
-The sports impacted include the discontinuation of men's lacrosse, women's equestrian, men's golf, co-ed sailing, men's and women's swimming and diving, and men's and women's tennis.
+In the midst of the coronavirus pandemic, UMass Dartmouth cut eight athletic teams to redirect funding to the remaining 17 programs.
+The discontinued sports were men's lacrosse, women's equestrian, men's golf, co-ed sailing, men's and women's swimming and diving, and men's and women's tennis.
+After "a review of the athletics program’s overall strategy as it relates to Title IX and the proportionality test", women's swimming and women's tennis were re-established a short time later.

 Rankings and recognition

 In 2016, the University of Massachusetts Dartmouth received its new designated status from Carnegie Classification of Institutions of Higher Education as "Doctoral University: Higher research activity".
 In the 2020 college ranking published by The Wall Street Journal and Times Higher Education, UMass Dartmouth was featured among top 800 of all public and private higher education institutions in the country, while Business Insider listed the university in 2014 among its 600 "Smartest Colleges in America" based on ACT and SAT scores of the entering students.
 The Princeton Review lists the university among their most 361 "Green Colleges" of the country.
 UMass Dartmouth is accredited by the New England Commission of Higher Education.